Alphish/gm-cimpli/Docs/01-Events.md

 - `remove() -> Bool` - removes the observer from its subject so it won't be notified about future events; returns whether the observer was successfully removed or not
 - `on_removal() -> Undefined` - ensures the correct observer state after it has been removed from its subject

-Because Feather doesn't recognise interface types, event observer is specified in JSDoc as `Struct`
+Because Feather doesn't recognise interface types, the event observer type is specified in JSDoc as `Struct`

 ## Implementation

-In Cimpli library, the event subject and event handler are implemented with **CimpliEventSubject** constructor and **CimpliEventObserver** constructor, respectively.
+In Cimpli library, the event subject and event observer are implemented with **CimpliEventSubject** constructor and **CimpliEventObserver** constructor, respectively.

 **CimpliEventSubject** implmenents a basic immediate sending behaviour, and also sends events to its observers in the order they were added.
 Its constructor has the following arguments:

-- `[sender]: Any` - an entity designated as the default event sender; event subject itself by default
+- `[sender]: Any` - an entity designated as the default event sender; when none is given, event subject is used as the sender

 CimpliEventSubject implements the **EventSubject** interface in the following way: